When it's you project

 Lawmakers argue that if a man can’t perform naturally, it’s “God’s will” that he no longer father children.
 Abstinence is the only option.
 Medical intervention?
 Banned.
 No exceptions.
 Not for health conditions, not for mental well-being, not even for “quality of life.”

 IVF is outlawed.
 Wives must accept their fate, even if their husband is infertile.
-If women must bear the consequences of their biology, so must men.Now, let’s review reality:
+If the government can dictate reproductive rights for one gender, what's stopping them from controlling the other?

 No exceptions for ectopic pregnancies.